 2014: Astrotech Space Operations sold to Lockheed Martin

-2014: 1st Detect awarded pivotal NGCD contract with Battelle
+2014: 1st Detect awarded NGCD contract with Battelle

 2009: SPACEHAB renamed Astrotech Corporation (ASTC)